Christina Ricci Opens Up About a Possible Return to "Wednesday" Season 2

 What has the cast said about Wednesday season 2?

-Emma Myers, who stars as Enid Sinclair on Wednesday, dished to Variety about the off-screen relationship she shares with Jenna Ortega, and how it compares to the relationship their characters share on the show.
+Emma Myers (Enid Sinclair) dished to Variety about the off-screen and on-screen relationship she shares with Jenna Ortega.
 "Jenna is very much like Wednesday.
 But because I’m not much like Enid, we don’t have the same dynamic in real life — me poking at her constantly, her brushing me off," Myers explained.
 "We get along so well, I love Jenna.
 She’s one of my closest friends.
 I think we have a different dynamic off-screen, but I still don’t think it’s any less important or deep or beautiful than Enid and Wednesday’s."

-The actress would love to Wednesday explore the world outside of Vermont and the US.
 "I would really like to see Wednesday go somewhere international and interact with the international outcasts from different countries.
-I feel like that would be really fun," she explained.
+I feel like that would be really fun," she added.

-Wednesday's love life played a huge role in the show's first season.
-Myers dished about where she'd like to see that storyline go.
-"As far as love interests go for Wednesday, I feel like at least for a second season, she needs to take her season of singleness," she began.
+As far as love goes, Myers mused, "As far as love interests go for Wednesday, I feel like at least for a second season, she needs to take her season of singleness," she began.
 "She [Wednesday] just had a whole fiasco with her men, she’s got to lay it off for a little bit.
 I would be deterred from dating anybody if I had gone through that."

 Lon Molnar, co-president of the MARZ VFX team for Netflix dished to J-14 about the Addams family companion and pet Thing and how its character could develop in the future.
 "I think it would be fantastic to explore what may have happened to lead him to be severed, possibly," Molnar said.
 "I think that'd be — it was an idea that was floating around, and it would be fantastic to explore that for sure.
-But for us, anything with that character front and center, we're ready to take the helm and help him tell that story.
-We're open to anything."
+But for us, anything with that character front and center, we're ready to take the helm and help him tell that story."

 Who is returning to Wednesday season 2?

-While we still don’t know if Wednesday is coming back to our screens for a second season, if it does, we can only assume that most of the cast members for season one will return, including:
+We don't know for sure, but we can only assume that most of the cast members for season one will return, including:

 Jenna Ortega as Wednesday Addams